JacksonPeoples/CarCounting/README.md

 ## The Data
 I used the COWC (cars overhead with context) dataset produced by Lawrence Livermore National Laboratory.
 The dataset consists of aerial imagery at 15cm GSD taken over six distinct regions.
 In total, there are 32,716 unique annotated cars.
 Below is an example image:
 ![large_sample](https://github.com/JacksonPeoples/CarCounting/blob/master/PICSforREADME/large_example.jpg)
+Data is collected via aerial platforms but at an angle that mimicks satellite imagery.
+Labels are provided as a single non-zero pixel.

 ## Pre-processing
 Luckily, when it comes to aerial imagery, many standard techniques for data augmentation are unnecessary:
   * Angles of observation are constant; all from above.